The Real Costs of a Car Inspection

 In some states, inspections are only carried out by government-operated garages, while in others they can be conducted by Department of Transportation (DOT) approved facilities.
 (Photo courtesy of Angie's List member Christopher E.)

-Mandates from the government aren't the only reason to have a vehicle inspection, however; if you've bought a used vehicle through a dealership or private sale, or if you're moving to a new state, you'll often need a certificate showing it meets local safety standards.
-But professional mechanic services don't always come cheap - how much does it really cost for a car inspection?
+Mandates from the government aren't the only reason to have a car inspection, however.
+If you've bought a used vehicle through a dealership or private sale, or if you're moving to a new state, you'll often need a certificate showing it meets local safety standards.
+But professional mechanic services to inspect a car don't always come cheap.

 In some cases, your vehicle's dealership may be the best price for service and quality, while in others you're better off with a family-owned shop.
 The same rules apply for evaluating either type: How closely does their advertised price for an inspection match the total, and how accurate is their work when compared with your own observations?
 If the price changes continually, or a mechanic is telling you to replace new tires, find another professional.